Employment

 Advanced Process Control on the Benzene Recovery Unit

-I am currently in the early stages of developing an advanced process controller to optimise separation plant downstream of the catalytic reformer.
-I am using my previous operations experience of the unit and combining this with my new process control expertise to build an aspentech DMCplus controller.
+I developed an advanced process controller (Multi Variable Predictive Controller) to optimise separation plant downstream of the catalytic reformer.
+I used my previous operations experience of the unit and combining this with my new process control expertise to build an aspentech DMCplus controller.

 The benzene recovery unit consists of a debutaniser with a side stripper followed by a second pair of columns which act as one and is used to remove benzene from the remaining reformate.
 There are a total of five products leaving the unit each with a number of quality constraints that must be met.

-Currently at high production rates, the unit struggles to maintain all the quality constraints and as a result the unit throughput has to be restricted.
-This project aims to help maintain the qualities at higher throughputs while reducing energy consumption when the unit is not operating at peak capacity.
+Previously, at high production rates, the unit struggled to maintain all the quality constraints and as a result the unit throughput has to be restricted.
+This project allowed the unit to be ran in a much more stable manner, with steady quality streams and reducing energy consumption.
+The consistent quality of the products allowed blending the final products much tighter to the specifications.

 Dynamic Shutdown Alarms on the Main Crude Distillation Unit